Turner, Dodgers start fast, hold off Padres in NLDS opener

+LOS ANGELES (AP) — The well-rested Los Angeles Dodgers raced out to a big lead early and hung on against the upstart San Diego Padres.

-Trea Turner homered and doubled as the Los Angeles Dodgers started fast and held off the San Diego Padres 5-3 on Tuesday night in their NL Division Series opener.
+Trea Turner homered and doubled as the Dodgers won 5-3 on Tuesday night in the NL Division Series opener.

-Behind 17-game winner Julio Urías, the Dodgers raced to an early 5-0 lead and appeared to be on their way to another blowout of the Padres.
+Behind 17-game winner Julio Urías, the Dodgers led 5-0 after three innings and appeared to be on their way to another blowout of the Padres.

 Los Angeles dominated in the regular season, owning a 14-5 advantage and outscoring San Diego 109-47.
 The 111-win Dodgers claimed the NL West and the Padres finished second, 22 games back.